lrotermund/blog/content/posts/event-sourcing_the-naive-approach.md

 some ER model.
 But is this the only way to store information?

 For me it was, until I learned about event sourcing.
-Today I want to share with you my naive view of event sourcing.
+Today I want to share with you my naive view on event sourcing.
 I think this is important because event sourcing is a building block of "software architecture" and it is often mixed with a little domain-driven design and a micro-service here and there - leading to the software architecture ivory tower.
 A place we all hate because it feels